Top 10 Things You Must Do in New York City

 The Statue of Liberty is often considered the number one attraction in NYC.
 It’s an iconic symbol of freedom and one of the most recognized landmarks in the world.
 Visitors can explore Liberty Island, climb the pedestal or crown, and visit the nearby Ellis Island Immigration Museum.

-what is the prettiest place in NYC?
+Where is the prettiest place in New York City?

 The most beautiful places to visit in New York depend on one’s preferences, but here are a few top options: